-This study reports child and family outcomes from a community-based, quasi-experimental pilot trial of Project ImPACT for Toddlers that is a parent-mediated, naturalistic, developmental behavioral intervention for children with or at-risk for autism spectrum disorder developed through a research-community partnership.
-Community early interventionists delivered either Project ImPACT for Toddlers (n = 10) or Usual Care (n = 9) to families based on Part C assigned provider.
-Twenty-five families participated, with children averaging 22.76 months old (SD = 5.06).
-Family and child measures were collected at intake, after 3 months of service, and after a 3-month follow-up.
-Results indicate significantly greater improvements in positive parent-child interactions for Project ImPACT for Toddlers than usual care families, as well as large, but non-significant, effect sizes for Project ImPACT for Toddlers families in children's social and communication skills.
+This study reports child and family outcomes from a community-based, quasi-experimental pilot trial of Project ImPACT for Toddlers (PIT).
+PIT is a parent-mediated, naturalistic, developmental behavioral intervention for children with or at-risk for autism spectrum disorder developed through a research community partnership.
+Community early interventionists delivered either $PI^T$ (n=10) or Usual Care (UC; n=9) to families based on Part C assigned provider.
+Twenty-five families participated, with children averaging 22.76 months old (SD=5.06).
+Family and child measures were collected at intake, after three months of service and after a threemonth follow-up.
+Results indicate significantly greater improvements in positive parent-child interactions for $PI^T$ than UC families, as well as large, but non-significant, effect sizes for $PI^T$ families in children's social and communication skills.